Creating a vision for the future of mobile trading

 Once we had a solid base of research to reference and the main objectives had been clearly defined, the next step was to create some design concepts.

 It is important to have a broad set of skills and influences in the early stages of the ideation process.
-I organised and facilitated a number of design sprints in order maximise the possibility of different team members and stakeholder participating, therefore generating the highest quality design concepts.
+I organised and facilitated several design sprints to maximise the participation of team members and stakeholders, therefore generating the highest quality design concepts.

 Planning